 x = layers.Dropout(dropout_rate)(x)

-# Establish output layer
+# Add output layer (no activation for regression)

 output_layer = layers.Dense(1)(x)